CodingItWrong/codingitwrong.com/_drafts/modern-ember.md

 - `component-test.js` - an automated test
 - `component.js` - the logic for the component
-- `template.bhs` - the markup for the component
+- `template.hbs` - the markup for the component

 Let's add a message to the component markup.
 Replace the contents with: